A Guide to Psychology and its Practice

 First, it makes clear the fact that psychotherapy with a student under supervision may be less expensive than treatment with an experienced professional, but it is not always competent psychotherapy.
 Now, I understand that students can learn only from direct experience—in fact, I had to learn this way myself—and so supervised training is an important part of a student’s training; still, the consumer should be aware of the risks involved.
 Many students not only are caught up in their own personal issues but also they lack the sophisticated experience necessary to avoid the unconscious traps into which clients can draw them.

 This leads to the fourth point: anger.
-Because it’s unconsciously based in the self, not in the other person, romantic love cannot cure anything, and so it eventually must confront the frustration of its own failure.
+Because it’s unconsciously based in a desperation to feel accepted, and so is focused on the self, not on the other person, romantic love cannot cure childhood emotional wounds, and so it eventually must confront the frustration of its own failure.
 When that happens, common love flip-flops right into rage.
-Instead of wanting to fix the other, you want to “kill” him—that is, get rid of him.
+Instead of wanting to rescue the other, you want to “kill” him—that is, get rid of him.

 And this leads to the fifth point: guilt.
-Feeling so guilty for the effects of your anger, you remain tangled in a dysfunctional relationship because you believe that the other person needs you.
+Feeling so guilty about the effects of your anger, you remain tangled in a dysfunctional relationship; that is, because you believe that the other person needs you, and that protecting your dignity with healthy boundaries would be cruel, you stifle your hurt and continue to put up with abuse.

 So what can you do?

 Well, you can realize that now you know what psychotherapy isn’t.
-It isn’t the process of acting out all the above points.
-And once you know what it isn’t, then you can seek out real psychotherapy with someone who won’t let you seduce him.
-He won’t let you treat him like any other person.
+It isn’t the process of acting out any of the above points.
+Once you know what it isn’t, then you can seek out real psychotherapy with someone who won’t let you seduce him.
+A competent psychotherapist won’t let you get entangled with him like any other person.
 He won’t create the illusion that he is your friend and confidant.
 Instead, he will reveal to you your unconscious.
 He will help you feel the pain of having been manipulated like an object when you were a child, and he will help you learn how to let go of your unconscious need to control the world.
-In all of this, you will learn true love and forgiveness—and then you will be fixed.
-You will be freed of the illusion that the other person needs you to fix him.
+In all of this, you will learn real love and forgiveness—and then you will be “fixed.”
+You will be freed of the illusion that the other person needs you to rescue him.
 You will be freed of the allure of dysfunctional relationships.
 You will be freed of your rage at your father.

 Go back, therefore, to the first point and find a competent psychotherapist.
 Then work through the other points properly: instead of acting them out, speak them within the process of real psychotherapy.